 If you are pregnant, it is likely that you will have at least one ultrasound..
 Here is some information on the types and uses of ultrasound, and what you can expect.

 It is not necessary for every pregnant woman to have ultrasound.
 However, it is an excellent way to determine the age of the fetus if the dates of the last menstrual period are not known.
-The procedure is often used, along with a medical history and physical exams, to screen for problems or monitor a condition.
+The procedure is often used, along with a medical history and physical exams, to screen for problems or monitor a condition in you or your fetus.
 Ultrasound can help determine whether the fetus is growing properly.
 If there is an abnormality, your healthcare provider may be able to help you reduce risks to yourself and the growing fetus.

 Your healthcare provider will discuss with you the use of ultrasound to monitor your pregnancy.
 Ultrasound may be used to detect: